thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 "remove_function_pointers" function.
 Detailed documentation of this pass belongs in \ref remove_function_pointers.h

-_Predecessor pass is the \ref linking-transform or the optional
+<em>Predecessor pass is the \ref linking-transform or the optional
-\ref string-instrument-transform if it is being used._
+\ref string-instrument-transform if it is being used.</em>

 \subsection mmio-transform Memory Mapped IO Instrumentation